 Paul Salamunovich, longtime director of the Los Angeles Master Chorale who helped score movies including "The Godfather," has died.
 He was 86.

 Tomorrow marks 20 years since Nirvana front man Kurt Cobain committed suicide.
 His death was met with grief and questions and — for many — it signified the end of an era.

 It's time for Tuesday Reviewsday, our weekly new music segment.
-This week we have new albums from Regina Carter, Linda Perhacs, La Santa Cecilia and 3BallMTY.
+This week, we have journalists Shirley Halperin and Roy Trakin from The Hollywood Reporter.

 Moses Sumney is one of the most talked-about LA musicians of 2014 and he hasn't even released an album yet.
 To understand why, check out a video of his live performance.

 Dave Wakeling from The English Beat joined Alex Cohen in KPCC's studios for a chat about his career.
 Listen to two songs he performed here.

 LA-based band Foster the People is back with its sophomore album "Supermodel."
 The band performs live in studio with Q Radio.